eatthatpie/dizzy-store/README.md

 <script src="dizzy-store.min.js"></script>
 ```

-Then you can access Store, StoreModule and StoreSubscription via DizzyStore variable:
+Then you can access Store via DizzyStore variable:

 ```js
 var store = new DizzyStore.Store();